golemfactory/golem-architecture/gaps/gap-16_golem_deploy/gap-16_golem_deploy.md

 YAML is used in both Docker Compose and Kubernetes, both of which are widely-adopted deployment solutions.
 As such, it's become a de-facto standard
 1. It's an established standard
 2. It's more flexible compared to alternatives (e.g. TOML)
-3. Users of the solutions mentioned above should find it easy to start using Golem Compose
+3. Users of the solutions mentioned above should find it easy to start using Golem Deploy

 A considered alternative is the HashiCorp HCL format, which is native to Terraform platform ecosystem.
 YAML however is deemed more widely-adopted.